MitchelNijdam-Rockstars/mitchels-blog/src/data/blog-posts/2025-04-24-camunda-tradeoffs.md

 support, we often felt like we were investing more time working around the tool than benefiting from it.

 If your process is stable, linear, and long-running, Camunda might be a great fit.
 But if you’re building a fast-moving backend in an agile team, don’t underestimate the hidden cost of process modeling.
-Sometimes a little plain old code is the better process engine.
+Sometimes plain old code makes for the best process engine.

 [1]: https://camunda.com/